-Prerequisites or corequisites: HVAC 136
+Prerequisites or corequisites: HVAC 136 or HVAC 127

 This course is for the use and interpretation of the current International Mechanical Code (IMC).
 Upon successful completion of this course, the student should be able to interpret and apply the Code to HVAC applications.
 3 hrs. lecture/wk.